What is a National Park?

 North Button National park is located in the Andaman district of Andaman and Nicobar Islands.
 It was declared as a National Park in 1987 and it covers the area of about 0.44 square Kilometers.

-The park is open for the tourists throughout the year, but the best time to visit here is between December to March.
+The park is open for the tourists throughout the year, and the best time to visit here is between December to March.

 Ntangki National Park

-In 2005, the park was declared as the elephant reserve by the government and it is one of the finest wildlife protected areas of Nagaland.
+Ntangki was declared as Elephant Reserve in the year 2005 and it is one of the best wildlife destinations in Nagaland.

-The best time to explore the national park is between November to February.
+The best time to explore the Ntangki National Park is between November to February.

 Orang National Park